 Acne Scar Treatment with Lumenis® ResurFX™ Technology

-Lumenis® ResurFX™ is a non-invasive skin resurfacing technology that has proven to be both safe and effective in treating acne scarring.
+Lumenis® ResurFX™ is a non-invasive skin resurfacing technology that has proven to be both safe and effective in treating acne scarring for laser scar removal.
 This advanced laser system helps to minimize the visibility of acne scars, as well as soften the appearance of scars after lesions heal.
 ResurFX™ works by stimulating collagen regeneration in targeted areas, and, after just a few treatments (typically 3 to 5), you will notice a significant improvement in skin tone and texture.
 However, it is still recommended to have a 4-week interval between sessions for optimal results.

 After an individual treatment, most of our clients resume daily activities on the same day.
 While you may experience slight skin redness and minimal swelling, these symptoms quickly fade.
 It is important to stay out of the sun and wear SPF 25 sunscreen when going outside.

 With Lumenis® ResurFX™ technology, skin care experts at IGBeauty can offer a skin rejuvenation protocol with truly outstanding results – particularly, when treating most types of acne scars.

 Choose IGBeauty for Professional Laser Acne Scar Treatment